pkscanvas/RoundTable/README.md

 ## Features

-- **Natural Language Querying**: Allows users to query databases in plain English.
+- **100% On-Device**: Allows users to query databases in plain English using on device LLMs.
 - **FTS-Enhanced Dynamic Schema**: Utilizes Full-Text Search to improve detection accuracy.
 - **Context-Aware Autocomplete**: Suggests relevant queries based on the underlying table data.
 - **Tkinter-based UI**: A user-friendly interface to interact with the framework.